fbpx

 6 min read

-Preparing your organisation for success
+Preparing your organization for success

 Abstract

-When developing a deployment plan it is critical that all phases of the plan are clearly defined and that the plan serves as the primary driver that will successfully guide the PPM deployment project.
+When developing a deployment plan, it is critical that all phases of the plan are clearly defined and that the plan serves as the primary driver that will successfully guide the PPM deployment project.
 A comprehensive software deployment plan should include the following phases:

 • Phase 1 – Deployment Definition – the purpose of the deployment plan is to clearly define the overall objectives of the PPM technology and its application to the business.
 The definition process needs to involve all project stakeholders so that expectations are clear from the onset.

 • Phase 2 – Project Management – Once objectives are clearly defined, a detailed plan of the major tasks needs to be documented to effectively execute deliverables.
-This section of the plan is the roadmap for getting the PPM system up and running within the organisation.
+This section of the plan is the roadmap for getting the PPM system up and running within the organization.

 • Phase 3 – Implementation Support – As part of the planning process, clearly defining the roles and training required, along with material resources such as hardware, software and documentation to the involved stakeholders, will encourage a successful deployment.
 Additionally, during this phase, the deployment team can identify any gaps in support that might impede the deployment’s progress.

-• Phase 4 – Deployment Requirements – In the final planning phase the project team develops a list of site specific requirements and acceptance criteria on which the client and project team agrees.
+• Phase 4 – Deployment Requirements – In the final planning phase the project team develops a list of site-specific requirements and acceptance criteria on which the client and project team agrees.
 This final element of planning will establish an agreement among all parties so that expectations are defined and met.

 In the final analysis, the objective of the deployment plan is to build a blueprint for success that is aligned with corporate objectives and vendor expectations.
-If the plan is carefully laid out and all the required parties are involved in its development, the process of planning in itself can be an extremely effective tool in solidifying successful product adoption.
+If the plan is carefully laid out and all the required parties are involved in its development, the process of planning can be an extremely effective tool in solidifying successful product adoption.

-One of the most effective strategies in developing a successful deployment road map is to first assess the project management maturity of the organisation.
-A comprehensive maturity model typically evaluates the human resources, processes and technology in relation to the best practices defined by industry experts and leaders.
-Clearly gauging where the organisation stands will enable both implementers and users to identify which aspects of the PPM system will be readily adopted and which ones will require more effort.
+One of the most effective strategies in developing a successful deployment road map is to first assess the project management maturity of the organization.
+A comprehensive maturity model typically evaluates the human resources, processes, and technology in relation to the best practices defined by industry experts and leaders.
+Clearly gauging where the organization stands will enable both implementers and users to identify which aspects of the PPM system will be readily adopted and which ones will require more effort.
 The idea is to build an approach that significantly reduces the pain of change and allows for the full exploitation of the PPM system’s benefits to be achieved over time.

 Once expectations and goals are agreed upon, the next step is to build a deployment team that includes all the critical stakeholders that will drive the success of your PPM initiative.
 Effectively defining customer and consultant roles, as well as selecting business sponsors and internal champions, will ensure the deployment project delivers on its objectives.
 Moreover, the success of the deployment team will depend on its alignment with the defined project processes addressed by the new system.

 The change management component of deployment focuses on the people side of the equation.
 The importance of managing change lies with the fundamental reality that human beings resist change even when it brings improvement to their lives.
 Since PPM systems are only as good as the people who employ them, the purpose of developing a change management strategy is to assist in the painful cultural shift that is inevitable concerning product adoption of the newly introduced PPM technology.
-The ultimate objective is to align and promote the positive changes of the new PPM system with the current PPM challenges experienced by the organisation.
+The ultimate objective is to align and promote the positive changes of the new PPM system with the current PPM challenges experienced by the organization.

 A change management strategy needs to communicate and convince the end user that there is a light at the end of the tunnel.
 The message given should communicate some of the positive outcomes that will be engendered by the new PPM system: